eclipse-vertx/vert.x/vertx20_docs/maven_dev.md

 The outputs are created in the `target` directory as normal.

+# Configuring the project

+You configure several things as properties in `pom.xml` including

+* `module.name` determines the name of the module as described in the [modules manual](mods_manual.html#mod-id)

+* `vertx.pullindeps` determines whether all module dependencies should be packaged into the module as [nested modules](mods_manual.html#nested-mods).

+It also contains various properties used to configure versions of various dependencies.

 # Other useful Maven targets

 To run the module using Maven, using the dependencies declared in the project (This does not need Vert.x to be installed on your system already)